sangv/swsd/README.md

 swsd
 ====

-A simple word sense disambiguation library
+A simple word sense disambiguation library written in scala with a java api

 Dependencies: